bentoml/BentoML/docs/source/integrations/mlflow.rst

     def predict(input_arr):
         return mnist_runner.predict.run(input_arr)

-To try out the full example, download source code from `bentoml/gallery: MLflow Pytorch Example <https://github.com/bentoml/gallery/tree/main/mlflow/pytorch>`_.
+To try out the full example, visit `bentoml/gallery: MLflow Pytorch Example <https://github.com/bentoml/gallery/tree/main/mlflow/pytorch>`_.

 End-to-end workflow
 -------------------

-Depending on how you set up MLflow, there are a number of ways you could integrate BentoML for model serving and deployment.
+There are numerous ways you can integrate BentoML with your MLFlow workflow for model serving and deployment.

 1. Find ``model_uri`` from a MLflow model instance returned from ``log_model``: